trailofbits/testing-handbook/content/docs/languages/rust/00-unit-testing.md

 ---
 title: "Unit testing"
-slug: unit-testing
+slug: rust-unit-testing
 summary: "This section describes tricks for Rust unit testing"
 weight: 1
 ---

-# Unit tests
+# Unit testing

 This is the most basic type of testing that every project should have.
 Unit tests are easy to execute, low-effort to implement, and catch a lot of simple mistakes.